mxcrawford/Mendix-AWS-Rekognition/README.md

 <img src="readme-img/mx-build-page-nanoflow-return.jpg"/>

-18. Set the value to the newly created Object.
+18. Set the value to the newly created Object $NewPicture.
+You can click Ctrl + Space and select it from dropdown.

 <img src="readme-img/mx-build-page-nanoflow-set-return.jpg"/>